vaksis/vaksis/README.md

 ## I'm a finnish girl who is studying computer science at TREDU vocational college
-- I know PHP, Javascript, and a little bit of Java & C#.
+- I know PHP, Javascript, and a little bit of JAVA & C#.
 - I play a lot of video games.

 <summary>GitHub Stats</summary>